Edward Anthony Polanco

 Blacksburg, VA 24061

 Edward Polanco is an assistant professor of history at Virginia Tech.
-His current research consists of a book manuscript that examines 16th and 17th-century Nahua (an indigenous group of Mexico) healing ritual specialists in Central Mexico.
-This manuscript carefully analyzes the different ritual tasks women and men had in their communities, and how the Spanish authorities dealt with indigenous practitioners as they attempted to convert indigenous populations in New Spain.
+His current research consists of a book manuscript titled Healers, Defenders, and Uplifters: Gender, Religion, and Curing in Central Mexico; 1535-1660.
+This project examines 16th and 17th-century Nahua (an indigenous group of Mexico) healing ritual specialists in Central Mexico.
+Dr. Polanco carefully analyzes the different ritual tasks women and men had in their communities, and how Spanish authorities dealt with indigenous practitioners as they attempted to convert indigenous populations in New Spain.
+Polanco has published on indigenous healing knowledge, and gendered understandings of the human body.
 For further information, please visit Professor Polanco's personal website.

 - Latin America

 Polanco, Edward Anthony. “‘The Chamber of Your Virginity does not have a Price’: The Scientific Construction of the Hymen as an Indicator of Sexual Initiation in Eighteenth-Century Spain.”
-Footnotes: A Journal of History, vol. 1, 2017, pp. 67-88.
+Footnotes: A Journal of History 1, 2017: 67-88.